Participants will become advocates for children through:

-Candidates will be selected from a pool of diverse applicants.
-The Institute is free; your contribution is your time and commitment.
+Candidates for PLTI are selected from a pool of diverse applicants.

-For more information and to receive an application contact Regan Allan, PLTI Coordinator at (203) 539-1722 or rallan@spefct.org
+For more information and to get on the mailing list for next year’s class, please contact Regan Allan, PLTI Coordinator at (203) 539-1722 or rallan@spefct.org

 PLTI is a CT Commission on Women, Children, Seniors, Equity & Opportunity family civics initiative.
 Mission Statement: The Parent Leadership Training Institute seeks to enable parents to become leading advocates for children.
 The cornerstones of the program are respect, validation, and a belief that when the tools of democracy are understood, the public will actively engage in civic life.